09 Feb Opiate Addiction Detox: 10 Tips to Get Off Opiates

 2. Know what symptoms to expect and how long they’re likely to last.

 It’s easier to stick out even major discomfort if it doesn’t catch you by surprise and if you can see an end point.
-The typical opiate withdrawal timeline goes as follows (except for methadone, with which onset and symptoms take 2–3 times longer):
+The typical opiate withdrawal timeline goes as follows (however some replacement drugs may take 2–3 times longer):

 - 8–12 hours after last drug dose: Feelings of depression and wakefulness, nausea, cramps, diarrhea.